I camped for six days in Lassen National Park, then I hit the road and headed east. Instead of taking Interstate 80

 Above left: Heading up to Virginia City, Nevada.
 Remember the old TV show, "Bonanza"?

-Above right: Brothels, including this one, are legal in some counties in Nevada.
-Don't worry, I didn't go inside!
+Above left: Brothels, including this one, are legal in some counties in Nevada.

-Above left: On Highway 50, the so-called "Loneliest Highway in America."
-I think you can see why.
+Above right: On Highway 50, the so-called "Loneliest Highway in America."
+I think you can see why

-Above right: I visited the park's Visitor Center the next morning and made a reservation for a tour of Lehman Caves.
+Above left: I visited the park's Visitor Center the next morning and made a reservation for a tour of Lehman Caves.

-Above left: On the hour-long tour in Lehman Caves.
+Above right: On the hour-long tour in Lehman Caves.

-Above center: The cave is filled with stalactites (growing down) and stalagmites (growing up).
+Above left: The cave is filled with stalactites (growing down) and stalagmites (growing up).
 To keep them

 straight, think of "Tite" as in hanging tight to the ceiling.
 At least, that's how I do it.